godot-rust/gdext/ReadMe.md

 ## Getting started

+### Toolchain

+You need to have LLVM installed to use `bindgen`, see [the book](https://godot-rust.github.io/book/getting-started/setup.html#llvm) for instructions.

+To find a version of Godot 4, the library expects either an executable of name `godot4` in the PATH, or an environment variable `GODOT4_BIN` containing the path to the executable (including filename).

+### Project setup

 We currently only have a GitHub version, crates.io releases are planned once more of the foundation is ready.
 In your Cargo.toml, add: